 Our estimates of market opportunity and forecasts of market growth may prove to be inaccurate.
-Market opportunity estimates and growth forecasts are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate, including due to the risks described in this Annual Report on Form 10-K. Even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates, if at all.
+Market opportunity estimates and growth forecasts are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate, including due to the risks described in this Annual Report.
+Even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates, if at all.